Manjeetd7/RAG_Chain/README.md

-### RAG Chain Q&A Application
+### DocuChat - RAG Chain Q&A Application

-This project implements a Retrieval Augmented Generation (RAG) chain application, providing a web-based interface to ask questions about a PDF document.
+DocuChat is a Retrieval Augmented Generation (RAG) chain application, providing a web-based interface to ask questions about a PDF document.
 The application consists of a React frontend for the user interface and a Python Flask backend that houses the RAG logic.
 It utilizes LangChain for orchestration, Pinecone as the vector database, and Google's Gemini 1.5 Flash as the Large Language Model (LLM).

 ## ✨ Features
 Interactive Q&A: Ask questions through a user-friendly React interface.